Meiron: Ottoman period

 Meiron suffered relatively minor damage in the Galilee earthquake of 1837.
 It was reported that during the earthquake the walls of the tombs of Rabbi Eleazer and Rabbi She-Maun were dislodged, but did not collapse.

 A number of European travellers came to Meiron over the course of the 19th century and their observations from the time are documented in travel journals.
+Ulrich Seetzen, who visited in 1806–1807, wrote: "Near Meirun there were many olive trees and some vineyards.
+This small village lies on a rocky mountain in an unfruitful region and is inhabited only by seven Muslim and two Druze families."

 Edward Robinson, who visited Meiron during his travels in Palestine and Syria in the mid-19th century, describes it as "a very old looking village situated on a ledge of bristling rocks near the foot of the mountain.
 The ascent is by a very steep and ancient road [...]
 It is small, and inhabited only by Muhammedans."
 The tombs of Simeon bar Yochai, his son R. Eleazar, and those of Hillel and Shammai are located by Robinson as lying within a khan-like courtyard underneath low-domed structures that were usually kept closed with the keys held in Safad.
 Robinson indicates that this place was the focal point of Jewish pilgrimage activities by his time; the synagogue is described as being in ruins.

 Laurence Oliphant also visited Meiron sometime in the latter half of the 19th century.
 His guide there was a Sephardic rabbi who owned the land that made up the Jewish quarter of the village.
 Oliphant writes that the rabbi had brought 6 Jewish families from Morocco to till the land, and that they and another 12 Muslim families made up the whole of the village's population at the time.
 Karl Baedeker described it as a small village that appeared quite old with a Muslim population.
 In 1881 the PEF's Survey of Western Palestine (SWP) described Meiron as a small village of 50 people, all Muslims, who cultivated olives.

 A population list from about 1887 showed Meiron to have about 175 inhabitants, all Muslim.